memgraph/documentation/pages/querying/exploring-datasets/exploring-datasets.md

----
-id: exploring-datasets
-title: Exploring datasets with graph analytics
+# Exploring datasets with graph analytics
----

 The tutorials that focus on exploring datasets want to showcase how to use Memgraph on that particular dataset using Cypher queries.
 We encourage all